madhukartemba/WLED/readme.md

 # Welcome to my project WLED! ✨

 A fast and feature-rich implementation of an ESP32 and ESP8266 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!
+This is a fork of WLED which adds RD-03E radar sensor support and APDS 9930 ambient light sensor support as a usermod.

 ## ⚙️ Features
 - WS2812FX library with more than 100 special effects